memfault/interrupt/_posts/2023-10-18-rust-in-yocto.md

 [`meta-rust-bin`](https://github.com/rust-embedded/meta-rust-bin/tree/master), a project of the rust-embedded group, emerges as a sought-after alternative for packaging Rust programs within Yocto.
 Its main differentiators are:

 1. It uses pre-built binaries of `rust`, `cargo` and `libstd-rs`
-2. It uses `cargo` and the `Cargo.lock` file to pin the dependencies and download them.
+2. It uses the `Cargo.lock` file to pin the dependencies and `cargo` to download them.

 Among its other merits are its frequent updates aligning with the latest Rust versions and its support for older Yocto versions, ranging [from dunfell to langdale](https://github.com/rust-embedded/meta-rust-bin/blob/ef9a765b0785ed9e964691ac1a5a302dd0a0ea62/conf/layer.conf#L13-L20).

-Previously, `meta-rust-bin` presented a `cargo` class, rendering it incompatible with `meta-rust`.
+Previously, `meta-rust-bin` presented a `cargo` class, rendering it incompatible with `meta-rust` or recent version of Yocto.
 The recommendation was to use a `BBMASK` statement to "hide" the built-in `cargo` and `rust` classes.
 Fortunately, this stumbling block was recently addressed with [the class name undergoing a change to `cargo_bin`](https://github.com/rust-embedded/meta-rust-bin/pull/136), enabling seamless usage of both the official Rust support and meta-rust-bin within the same Yocto project.

 Unlike `meta-rust`, `meta-rust-bin` does not require pinning all the dependencies in the recipe.
 However, this poses a challenge since dependencies cannot be downloaded prior to the build's commencement, mandating network access for cargo during the build.
 Such an approach, [not permitted by default since kirkstone](https://docs.yoctoproject.org/migration-guides/release-notes-4.0.html#new-features-enhancements-in-4-0), necessitates special network-access permission in the recipe with: `do_compile[network] = "1"`.